MouseUnSnag/MouseUnSnag/README.md

 3. **MouseUnSnag** also wraps the cursor around from the right edge of the rightmost monitor, to the left edge of the leftmost monitor, and vice versa.
 (I don't have a fancy graphic for that one!)

+## Command Line Options

+The MouseUnSnag executable takes the following command line options in the format: `MouseUnSnag.exe [options ...]`.
+All options are enabled by default.

+* `-s`, `+s`

+  Disable or enable respectively unsticking the cursor from sticky corners.

+* `-j`, `+j`

+  Disable or enable respectively jumping the mose from an edge to the ajaccent monitor.

+* `-w`, `+w`

+  Disable or enable respectively wraping the cursor from one far edge to the other.

 ## How does it do it?
 **MouseUnSnag** uses the low-level Win32 WH_MOUSE_LL callback to monitor the user's intended movement of the mouse.
 It also monitors the current position of the cursor on the screen.
 When **MouseUnSnag** detects that the mouse has tried to move beyond the edge/corner of the screen, but the cursor was not able to move, then it knows that the cursor is "stuck", and will attempt to sensibly move the cursor to an adjacent monitor, if one exists.

 ## Future Directions
 Although I believe this is quite a *useful* program, it is obviously not very "user friendly".
 It just runs at the command line (you must "minimize" the CMD console window, to get it out of the way), and prints out some debugging information on the console as you move the mouse around.
 If more than three or four people actually wind up using the program, and there is interest, it may be worth investing some effort towards some improvements, such as:
-* Getting rid of the "command line" interface, and instead have an associated System Tray icon.
-* Allow enabling and disabling of features, in case you don't like the "wrap-around", for instance.

 * Allow more complex options for removing cursor "stickiness" only on particular edges or corners.

-... and so on.